nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find clients with keywords
+1. User requests to find clients with keywords.

-2. ClientBook shows a list of clients that matches keywords
+2. ClientBook shows a list of clients that matches keywords.

     Use case ends.